Breast Enlargement & Uplift Surgery Cost & Guide

-If patients are not happy with how their breasts look or feel, the breast enlargement and uplift may be the procedure to help.
-It will remove any excess skin which makes breasts appear droopy.
+If patients are not happy with how their breasts look or feel, breast enlargement and uplift may be the procedure to help.
+It will remove any excess skin, which makes breasts appear droopy.
 Furthermore, it will reshape and enlarge the breasts.
 As a result, patients will have fuller, firmer, more youthful-looking breasts.

 A breast enlargement and uplift procedure usually takes from 2 to 3 hours to perform.
-After the surgery, patients will either be able to go home the same day or have to stay in the hospital for 1 to 2 days.
+After the surgery, patients will either be able to go home the same day or stay in the hospital for 1 to 2 days.

 Before surgery, patients will meet with their BAAPS/BAPRAS surgeon.
 They will go over the procedure and the risks involved.
-Patients will be able to ask any questions you may have.
+Patients will be able to ask any questions they may have.
 If patients still want the surgery, the patient will then consent by signing a consent form.
 This may be at the pre-operative appointment or on the day of surgery.
-It's advised that patients fully educate themselves on the procedure and understand all the possible risks before they sign the consent form.
+It's advised that patients fully educate themselves on the procedure and understand all the possible risks before signing the consent form.
 The surgeon will examine the patient's breasts and may draw some lines using a marker on the area.
 They may also ask for permission to take before and after pictures.

 Patients will meet their anaesthetist on the day of surgery.
-During your consultation, the surgeon and patient will decide together if the surgery will be done using a general anaesthetic or local anaesthetic with sedation.
-Your anaesthetist will then give you the chosen anaesthetic before you have your surgery
+During the consultation, the surgeon and patient will decide together if the surgery will be done using a general anaesthetic or local anaesthetic with sedation.
+The anaesthetist will then give the patient the chosen anaesthetic before they have their surgery.

 The surgeon will first clean the skin and place a surgical drape over the body to ensure the chest remains sterile during the surgery.
 They will then make the incision and begin the surgery.